 HTTP Public Key Pinning was initially developed to increase the security of web connections, which was achieved by enabling web servers to communicate to browsers the specific public keys of SSL/TLS certificates to anticipate for a designated period.
 However, with time, HPKP has become outdated and discouraged for various reasons.

-Initially, its implementation was intricate and prone to errors, leading to issues where legitimate websites were erroneously blocked due to misconfigurations.
+Initially, its implementation was intricate and prone to errors, leading to issues where legitimate websites were erroneously blocked due to security misconfigurations.
 Additionally, the rigid nature of fixed key policies introduced further security risks, as an unintentional alteration in keys could result in users being locked out of the site.

 To make things worse for HPKP, the widespread acceptance of security infrastructure based on the Certificate Authority (CA) standard has lessened the necessity for it.
 Modern browsers rely on CAs to validate certificate authenticity, making key pinning redundant in most instances.